Tournedos/Tournedos.github.io/_tabs/ACT2.md

 <h3 style="color:#4f6fd6; font-size:1.5rem; font-weight:500;">Interpretation</h3>

-The direct inflow analysis shows that FPS is by far the main source of Battle Royale creators, with 912 transitions, more than 2.5 times the second-largest contributor, Sandbox (358).
-Sports (301) and Single Player / Open World (205) follow, while traditionally competitive genres such as MOBA (46) and MMORPG (27) contribute relatively few creators.
+The direct inflow analysis shows that FPS is by far the main source of Battle Royale creators, with 912 transitions, more than 2.5 times the second-largest contributor, Sandbox at 358.
+Sports and Single Player / Open World follow, while traditionally competitive genres such as MOBA and MMORPG contribute relatively few creators.

 This ranking is intuitive.
-Battle Royale shares core mechanics with shooters (aiming, weapons, movement), open-world or survival games (looting, map navigation), and sports titles (competitive multiplayer and seasonal dynamics).
+Battle Royale shares *core mechanics* with shooters (aiming, weapons, movement), open-world or survival games (looting, map navigation), and sports titles (competitive multiplayer and seasonal dynamics).
 Creators from these genres therefore possess transferable skills and are likely to appeal to similar audiences.

 The temporal breakdown follows the expected trajectory: limited inflows in 2015–2016, rapid growth in 2017, a pronounced peak in 2018 during the Fortnite boom, and a decline in 2019 as the genre matures (even taking into account the removed 2019 Q4).
 The composition of inflows remains stable over time, with FPS consistently dominating.

-However, absolute inflow counts alone do not resolve the cannibalization question.
+However, absolute inflow counts alone *do not resolve the cannibalization question*.
 The large number of FPS-to-BR transitions could indicate substantial diversion of FPS creators, or alternatively reflect a small fraction of a very large FPS creator base.
 To distinguish between these possibilities, inflows must be interpreted relative to the size of each source genre and examined alongside transition correlations that capture whether BR growth coincided with reduced transitions into other genres.

-<h3 style="color:#4f6fd6; font-size:1.5rem; font-weight:500;">Approach 3 : Transition Flow Correlations</h3>
+<h3 id="transition-correlations" style="color:#4f6fd6; font-size:1.5rem; font-weight:500;">Third Approach: Transition Flow Correlations</h3>
 Finally, we test whether quarterly transition flows TO Battle Royale correlate with flows TO other genres.
 A significant negative correlation would suggest competition for incoming creators.
 Before running the correlation analysis, we verified whether the data satisfied the standard assumptions of Pearson correlation.

 <div style="width:100%; height:100vh;">